joesecurity/jbxapi/docs/cli.md

 ## Parameters

-The script requires that you pass the API Key.
-Choose the option which works best for you
+The script requires that you pass some parameters.
+Choose the option which works best for you.

 * Pass the API url and API key on on the command line: